 The Executive Secretary-Treasurer under the direction of the President and the Board of Governors, shall perform the customary duties of such office.
 The Executive Secretary-Treasurer shall conduct the correspondence of the Academy; record the proceedings of all meetings of the Academy and the proceedings of the meetings of the Board of Governors.
 The Executive Secretary-Treasurer shall issue all notices and other documents requiring verification; make at each Annual Meeting a report of the membership of the Academy and all other matters pertaining to the conduct of the office; and perform such other duties as may be assigned to that office by the President and by the Board of Governors.
 The Executive Secretary-Treasurer may be authorized by the Board of Governors to employ a paid assistant, under terms to be established by the Board of Governors.
 The Executive Secretary-Treasurer shall collect and deposit all moneys due the Academy; verify all bills and pay them when approved by the President or the Board of Governors; and make at each Annual Meeting, or more often if required by the Board of Governors, a report of the accounts of the Academy.
 (As amended April 5, 1978).

 Section 1.
-The Annual Meeting of the Academy shall be held in the spring of each year at such time and place as shall be designated by the Board of Governors.
-(As amended June 1, 1988).
+The Annual Meeting of the Academy shall be held each year at such time, place, and manner as shall be designated by the Board of Governors.
+(As amended June 1, 1988 and November 7, 2020).

 Board of Governors

 Section 1.
 The Board of Governors shall be the governing body of this Academy.